kidjanate/MiniSDVX/README.md

 # MiniSDVX
-A handamde Sound Voltex controller made with Arduino board (Also works on Osu!, Mania games and more!)
+A handmade Sound Voltex controller made with Arduino board (Also works on Osu!, Mania games and more!)